-In her work with WWF, Elisabeth strives to increase knowledge and understanding of wildlife populations in Alaska and around the Arctic, provide tools for continuing coexistence of wildlife in the Arctic and the people who depend on wildlife resources, and enable sustainable populations of wildlife to thrive as the Arctic changes.
+In her work with WWF, Elisabeth strives to increase knowledge and understanding of wildlife populations in Alaska and around the Arctic, provide access to tools for continuing coexistence of wildlife in the Arctic and the people who depend on wildlife resources, and enable sustainable populations of wildlife to thrive as the Arctic changes.
 From working with polar bear patrols in remote Arctic villages to drafting federal conservation strategy as a member of the Polar Bear Recovery Team, Elisabeth brings her passion for wildlife conservation to her job every day.

 Elisabeth also enjoys photography, so you’re more likely to see her behind the lens than in front of it!